Piyumi2025/MemoryMatchGame/README.md

 ## 🔧 Notes

 * If a card image or sound is missing, the game will generate a placeholder and continue running.
-* High scores are automatically saved in `assets/high_scores.json`.
+* High scores, profiles, and daily scores are automatically saved in the `assets/` folder.
 * The game plays background music in a loop.
 Volume can be adjusted in `main.py`.

 ---